yousif-alnaimi/JaffaCakesClassifier/README.md

 Finally, this data was written into a csv from the dictionary of the recipe each time, as this means that, in the rare event of a crash or failure, progress is not lost (at the time of writing, all errors in reading were removed).
 These can be found in the `csv_tests` and `data` folders.
-The final csvs had labels added to them manually, as well as manual pruning of obviously outlier results (e.g., 75 kg of flour or 600g of salt).
+The final csvs had labels added to them manually, as well as manual pruning of obviously outlier results (e.g. 75 kg of flour or 600g of salt).

 ## Importing

 These datasets are recorded separately into a cake csv and a biscuit csv.
 These are imported into pandas DataFrames, duplicates removed from each, leaving 1479 biscuit recipes and 2804 cake recipes, then concatenated into one larger DataFrame.
-The next step was to split these into a feature and label set, then to normalise the data in the feature set such that the features are proportions of recipes (i.e., the rows sum to one).
+The next step was to split these into a feature and label set, then to normalise the data in the feature set such that the features are proportions of recipes (i.e. the rows sum to one).
 Then the `train_test_split` occurs to give us separate datasets in an 80:20 ratio to give us insight later in the classification step.
 Then, `StandardScaler` was applied to give the classification algorithms more standardised data to work on.